- The story of the invention of the light bulb is not that straightforward, as it involved multiple scientists.

-- Joseph Wilson Swan, Henry Woodward, and Mathew Evans made major contributions to this invention.
+- Joseph Wilson Swan, Henry Woodward, and Mathew Evans made significant contributions to this invention.

-If you are reading this in a living room or library, the chances are good that above you hangs one of the biggest inventions in history – The Light Bulb.
+If you are reading this in a living room or library, the chances are good that above you is hanging one of the biggest inventions in history – The Light Bulb.

 In school, you have been taught that it was Thomas Edison who invented the light bulb.
 Our science textbooks say Edison created the first practical light bulb in October 1879.
 But this is not the complete truth.
 It wouldn’t be fair to give him the full credit of this revolutionary technology.